-There are a few different kinds of advice about whether or not you should get a PhD in philosophy.
+There are a few different kinds of advice about whether or not you should get a PhD.
 This series has a bit of each approach.
-Each post is just a few hundred words, but it explains and/or evaluates a crucial part of grad school in philosophy.
+Each post is just a few hundred words, but it explains and/or evaluates a crucial part of grad school.

 Here’s the one-liner version: getting a PhD can be fantastic, but that doesn’t mean that it will give you an academic job, a non-academic job, or a solely positive experience.

 The series has 5 parts.
 In Part 1, I start to help you decide whether you should apply to grad school.
 The crux of your decision, as I see it, depends on a central question.
 Before we get to this question, however, we need to cover some background stuff. …or you can skip to other parts of the series.

 Reality check #1: Only a fraction of people with PhDs in philosophy will get jobs in academia [Un-Hired Ed: The Adjunct Crisis].
 Even fewer will get full-time positions in philosophy.
 Fewer still will receive tenure track positions [PhilosophyNews].

 Interestingly, many people with undergraduate degrees in philosophy will get jobs.
 In 2006, a mere 6.7 percent of philosophy undergrads were unemployed 6 months after graduating [American Philosophical Association).
 This isn’t surprising in light of that fact that…

 - many philosophy majors make impressive business careers for themselves [Business Insider].

 - employers often look for philosophical skills at least as much as business savvy [Chronicle of Higher Ed, AACU).

 - philosophy undergraduates seem to do better on standardized tests than pretty much everyone else (GRE data for undergraduates by major, GRE data for all grad-school-bound undergraduates by major, and some LSAT data).